Best Process Management - Reach Process Excellence

 An organisation has reached the highest level of maturity when its real people – not managers or the continuous improvement team – take initiatives to improve them.
 Once adopted, they will become optimised, sooner or later, for the greater good.

-One of the challenge for processes is that they must be both standard, specially as the organisation grows, and flexible or customised.
+One of the challenge for processes is that they must be both standard AND and flexible or customised.
+This challenge for Best Process management is more difficult as the organisation grows.
 This is only after some experimentation and learning that the right balance between the two can be found; though they will need to evolve as the business changes.

 However, for some processes this number may actually be much closer to 100%.
 This is likely true in situations with very high volumes, high cost of defects and safety.

 Likewise, processes should cover most cases with a very limited number of variants.
 At the same time, they should be adapted or customised to handle significantly different situations as well.
-For example, if one is answering a client Request for Proposal to sell a complex product, there may be a simplified process when the price and complexity of the product is below a given threshold.
+For example, when one is answering a client Request for Proposal to sell a complex product.
+Then, there may be a simplified process when the price and complexity of the product is below a given threshold.

 In large organisations that have several sub units of the same type (like several regional offices, several production plants, etc.), the processes for similar units MUST be standardised.
 However, there may also be some level of local customisation to take into account local differences (like different products, varying customer segments, and more).